-Assumptions and estimations uncertainties
+Assumptions and estimations uncertainties Information about assumptions and estimation uncertainties that have a significant risk resulting in a material adjustment to the financial statements are included in the following notes:

-Information about assumptions and estimation uncertainties that have a significant risk resulting in a material adjustment to the financial statements are included in the following notes:
+ii) Note 3.10 : Valuation of financial instruments.

-- i) Note 3.06 & 3.07: Useful lives of Investment property and Property, plant and equipment. - ii) Note 3.10: Valuation of financial instruments - iii) Note 3.17: Recognition of deferred tax asset on carried forward losses and recognition of minimum alternate tax credit; availability of future taxable profit against which tax losses carried forward can be used.
+iii) Note 3.18: Recognition of deferred tax asset on carried forward losses and recognition of minimum alternate tax credit: availability of future taxable profit against which tax losses carried forward can be used.